apbendi/bitsyspec/README.md

 ## Language Specification

 This repo contains a collection of specs in the `/specs` [directory](specs).
-The goal is to for the specs contained there to fully define Bitsy, such that:
+The goal that the specs contained there fully define Bitsy, such that:

  * An implementation passing all specs is considered a valid Bitsy implementation
  * A change to the language would be expressed by a change to or addition of